SSO - third party login using JWT

 • A login URL will be one-time use.
 You should generate a new login URL each time the user visits the route.

-You may refer to the Neeto JWT integration PR if you need an example to work on.
+Please refer to the Neeto JWT integration PR if you need an example to work on.